emacsmirror/bray/readme.rst

 Description
 ===========

-Bray provides a blank-slate for users to define their own model editing workflow.
+Bray provides a blank-slate for users to define their own modal editing workflow.

 Key features: